frconor-ebook/meditations/_posts/2025-02-10-the-holiness-in-rest-a-sacred-pause.md

 Tiredness is not necessarily a bad thing.
 Also, when we\'re tired we don\'t have to go around the place telling everybody how tired we are.

-But when they come back and tell Our Lord everything they\'ve done and taught, Our Lord realizes immediately that they\'re tired and that they need rest.
+But when they come back and tell Our Lord "everything they\'ve done and taught," Our Lord realizes immediately that they\'re tired and that they need rest.

 He shows concern for them.
-"They went away in the boat to a lonely place by themselves."
+"They went away in the boat to a lonely place by themselves" (Mark 6:32).

 Each of us has to try and be aware of the need of the people around us for rest, be able to discern when somebody is tired, and create that